stefa2k/prysm-docker-compose/README.md

 Credits to [prysm-grafana-dashboard](https://github.com/GuillaumeMiralles/prysm-grafana-dashboard) for providing the dashboards!

 ## Services
+* geth (beacon conntects to it to see deposits for validators)
 * beacon
 * validator
 * slasher
 * prometheus
 * grafana

+**All services are enabled by default.**

+### Minimal Setup (beacon & validator only)
-**All services are enabled by default.** In case you want to only run beacon & validator move the `compose-examples/docker-compose.override.yml_beacon_validator` file in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yml`.
-Read up on [docker-compose files & override](https://docs.docker.com/compose/extends/#multiple-compose-files) to customize your setup.
+In case you want to run only beacon & validator (geth, slasher, prometheus, grafana get disabled) move the `compose-examples/docker-compose.beacon-validator.override.yaml` file in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yaml`.
+Read up on [docker-compose files & override](https://docs.docker.com/compose/extends/#multiple-compose-files) to customize your setup further.

 ## (optional) Configure your node